In Writer's Workshop this week, we learned a

 E= ending

-And then I ate with my family.
+I went on an airplane to Hawaii.
+I played on the beach.
+And then I ate with my family. |

+I went to the house.
+I played Wii.
 I went back to my house (on an airplane).
+So cute!!! |

 Lastly, we started writing BOOKS!!!